 William Penn School pays particular attention to the differences associated with dyslexia, due to the impact on a child's ability to access the curriculum when progress in reading and writing is below expectation.
-(Remove - The SENCO is responsible for ensuring that assessment is thorough, using the Harcourt DST-J Dyslexia Screen.
-This is followed by the Wesford 1 or 2 assessment, if the child is 'At risk' of dyslexia.)
 Appropriate high quality provision is made for the child.